telerik/maui-docs/controls/datagrid/events.md

 The DataGrid also supports the `CurrentCellChanged` event which is invoked when the current cell changes.
 The `CurrentCellChanged` event handler receives the following parameters:

-* The sender argument, which is of type `object`, but can be cast to the `RadDataGrid` type.
+* The `sender` argument, which is of type `object`, but can be cast to the `RadDataGrid` type.
 * A `CurrentCellChangedEventArgs` object, which provides the following properties:
 	- `OldCurrentCell`&mdash;Gets the previously `CurrentCell`.
 	- `NewCurrentCell`&mdash;Gets the new `CurrentCell`.

 For more information, see the article about the [`CurrentCellChanged` event in the .NET MAUI DataGrid]({%slug datagrid-current-cell%}).

+## Reordering the Column

+The DataGrid exposes the `ColumnReorderStarting`, `ColumnReordering`, `ColumnReorderCompleting` and `ColumnReordered` events related to the column reordering operation.
+For more details review the DataGrid [Columns Reordering]({%slug datagrid-columns-reordering%}#events) article.

+## Rezising the Column

+The DataGrid resizing feature exposes a `ColumnUserResizeCompleted` event which is invoked when a column is resized by user interaction.
+The `ColumnUserResizeCompleted` event handler receives the following parameters:

+* * The `sender` argument, which is of type `object`, but can be cast to the `RadDataGrid` type.
+* A `ColumnUserResizeCompletedEventArgs` object, which provides the following properties:
+	- `Column` (`DataGridColumn`)&mdash;Gets the previously `CurrentCell`.
+	- `Width` (`double`)&mdash;Gets the width of the column that is resized.

 ## Additional Resources